 Full course description

-The internship can be carried out at Maastricht University, at an external research institute or at other, more practically oriented institutions.
+The internship can be completed at Maastricht University or at external research institutes.
 In all cases, a student’s research proposal and master’s thesis will be evaluated by two assessors.
-At least one of these assessors is a staff member at the Faculty of Psychology and Neuroscience (FPN).
-The other assessor can be an external researcher.
-One of the assessors must hold a PhD, the other can be a PhD candidate.
+At least one of these assessors must be a member of the Faculty of Psychology and Neuroscience (FPN), the Faculty of Health, Medicine and Life Sciences (FHML), or the School of Business and Economics (SBE).
+Both assessors must hold a PhD degree.

-Information about research internships offered by faculty members can be found on AskPsy > Curriculum > internships/ stages.
+A detailed guide on research internships and the master’s thesis can be found on AskPsy > Curriculum > Internships.

 Each specialisation has its own internship coordinator: